 - The Benefits of Nucleotides

 - The Nucleotide Supplement That I Recommend

-Dietary nucleotides (from food and supplements) can provide a range of health benefits.
+Dietary nucleotides (from food and supplements) provide a range of health benefits.

 Nucleotides are the building blocks of DNA and RNA.
 One nucleotide is one “unit” of a DNA or RNA strand.

-Our body needs billions (literally) of these any time a cell divides to make a new copy of DNA and when it makes proteins (proteins are responsible for pretty much everything that goes on in our body).
+Our body needs billions of these any time a cell divides to make a new copy of DNA, and also when it makes proteins.
+These proteins are responsible for pretty much everything that goes on in our body.

-Dietary sources of nucleotides are found to varying degrees in many foods – lamb, liver, mushrooms (but not fruit and other vegetables) all are rich in nucleotides.
+Dietary sources of nucleotides are found to varying degrees in many foods – lamb, liver, and mushrooms are good examples.